freeCodeCamp/freeCodeCamp/guide/english/security/index.md

 Although hacking is a key threat to secure applications, it is not the only one.
 Application developers need to balance user experience with security features.
 Some cyber breches are self-infliced due to complex or hard to understadn security configurations.
 What security features should be set by default?
 What features should be seemless and which should require explict user consent?

+## Vulnerabilities and Attacks

+A vulnerability is a weakness in design, implementation, operation or internal control.
+Most of the vulnerabilities that have been discovered are documented in the Common Vulnerabilities and Exposures (CVE) database.

+An exploitable vulnerability is one for which at least one working attack or "exploit" exists.[4]
+Vulnerabilities are often hunted or exploited with the aid of automated tools or manually using customized scripts.

+To secure a computer system, it is important to understand the attacks that can be made against it, and these threats can typically be classified into one of these categories below: